DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "This only my script, mine and staff officer."

-Fairin answered with all seriousness.
+Farin answered with all seriousness.

 "For Dante, the most important thing is his own skin.
 He might be their Commander, but he had zero battle experience against foreign gods.